 Developed and overseen by the SATCC, SYA enhances students' understanding of apprenticeship and careers in the skilled trades through 12 activities, including researching and writing a report on a designated trade; interviewing a journeyperson; and attending a career fair.
 Students who register as apprentices in Saskatchewan within five years of program completion receive 300 trade time hours and the waiver of their apprenticeship registration fee and Level 1 technical training tuition.

 "Saskatchewan is full of opportunities and employers are looking for enthusiastic employees," SATCC CEO Jeff Ritter said.
 "The skilled trades offer many possibilities for youth and the SATCC is committed to helping them reach their career goals through the SYA program."

 Skills Canada Saskatchewan is a provincial non-profit organization affiliated with Skills/Compétences Canada.
-The organization promotes careers in the skilled trade and technology sectors to Saskatchewan's youth, and hosts the annual Skills Canada Saskatchewan competition which sees participants showcase their skills to compete for medals and a chance to represent the province at the Skills Canada National competition.
+The organization promotes careers in the skilled trade and technology sectors to Saskatchewan's youth and hosts the annual Skills Canada Saskatchewan competition, which sees participants showcase their skills to compete for medals and a chance to represent the province at the Skills Canada National competition.
+Skills Canada Saskatchewan also delivers programming, such as trade exploration workshops and skills camps, across the province.
 To learn more about Skills Canada Saskatchewan, visit skillscanadasask.com.

 Skills Canada Saskatchewan